Career Guide

 7. 7Describe a conflict with a coworker

-8. 8What's your approach to learning?
+8. 8What's your approach to learning new skills?

 9. 9Tell me about a project you're proud of